You are currently on Hearing Direct UK

 This entry was posted on 10th August 2018 by Gary.

 What causes hearing loss?
-We guide you through the most popular causes of hearing loss and what you can do to effectively manage hearing impairments.
+We guide you through the most common causes of hearing loss and what you can do to effectively manage hearing impairments.

-The causes of hearing loss will be defined by a number of characteristics.
-Many of which will be out of our control and experience any form of hearing loss is very much an unfortunate event.
+The causes of hearing loss can be defined by a number of characteristics.
+Many of which will be out of our control and if we experience any form of hearing loss it is usually a very unfortunate event.

 Hearing loss causes go on to dictate the type of hearing impairment.
 With varying causes and types, it's likely that the root cause will mean you experience a specific type of loss which will determine how you will need to manage it.